NSW Builders License – Required qualifications, experience & more

 - a lack of experience

-- wrong type of employment arrangement when attaining the experience
+- the wrong type of employment arrangement when attaining the experience

 - wrong qualifications